Actindo-AG/Documentation/PIM/UserInterface/04_DataTypeList.md

 ![Textfield](/Assets/Screenshots/PIM/DataTypes/Textfield.png "[Textfield]")

 The data type *Textfield* is used for long texts, e. g. for descriptions.
 You can configure the text length an the editor you use.
-In the PIM basic product set, the following attributes have the data type *Textfield*:
+In the *PIM Basic Set*, the following attributes have the data type *Textfield*:
-- Article short description
+- Product short description
-- Article description
+- Product description
 - Long text

 ### Configuration